gouherdanish/gouherdanish.github.io/_posts/2024-09-02-multi-arm-bandits.md

 - This is the incremental update policy for Q-value

-- _Exploitation_ choosed the action with the maximum q-value at a given time step is chosen
+- _Exploitation_ chooses the action with the maximum q-value at a given time step is chosen

 Example
 - Suppose, in the 3-arm bandit problem, the arms are rotated 10 times